Dungeons and Dragons

 Chivalry gets Sidelined

 The medieval tales of derring-do and magic and myth had heroes – knights who were men of courage, honour, and chivalry.
-The tales of King Arthur and the Knights of the Round Table and other individual knights in the same world, and the French tales of the hero Roland, the Scandinavian Beowulf, and so on – all these men were courteous, honourable, and chivalrous.
-The stories of these men with these characteristics have endured for centuries, and they inspire each new generation who read them.
+The tales of King Arthur and the Knights of the Round Table and other individual knights in the same world, and the French tales of the hero Roland, and so on – all these men were courteous, honourable, and chivalrous; the Scandinavian Beowulf also gets a look in.
+The stories of these heroes with their courage and noble characteristics have endured for centuries, and they inspire each new generation who read them.
 They are regarded as romances, so-called because they were written in the “romance” languages of French, Italian, Spanish, and Portuguese, all derived from the Latin which was spoken in ancient Rome; and perhaps also because there is often the fabled damsel in distress who needs to be rescued from a dragon or an evil knight or sorcerer.

 Unfortunately, the modern fantasies dispensed with the chivalric code and noble standards of heroism and focused more on monsters, demons, and sorcery; and the D&D manuals opened the doors to the occult and spiritual worlds which had previously been forbidden and where normally healthy people wouldn’t venture.
 And as a consequence, the gates of hell were flung wide open and the denizens of darkness came flooding in through these newly opened portals into the minds of foolish people which were now open to these unclean spirits (see Revelation chapter 12).